An interview with Chris Zimmerman, AIA

 by Gina Pasharikov, Intern Architect

 What inspired you to open your firm?

 A: Even as a student of architecture it was my goal to open my own Architectural Practice.
 My desire was to have the ability to make my own decisions and position a practice for the future.
 After graduation, I immediately pursued registration and achieved this within three years.
-My experience with the City of Fort Lauderdale provided me with a strong understanding of municipal architecture.
-Having Marvin Scharf, AIA as a mentor gave me the understanding of a private practice.
+My experience with the City of Fort Lauderdale provided me with a strong understanding of municipal government and architecture.

 What goals have you been able to accomplish with CPZ?
 What goals would you still like to accomplish?

 A: Naturally as I opened CPZ, the main goal was to be successful and establish a well-respected practice within the community and profession.
 Having successfully grown and prospered, even thru tough economic times, CPZ Architects has attained this goal.
 We were award the 2022 Firm of the Year by the Fort Lauderdale American Institute of Architects.
 My future goals are to establish an Ownership Transition Plan so the firm can continue to grow under the direction of other dedicated professionals with a passion for Architecture.

 What is your greatest professional and personal achievement?

 A: As an Architect, my greatest professional achievement is the ability to say that I continue to work with many of the same clients since the CPZ doors opened 20 years ago.
 This is a testament to the firm’s tag line that states: “Designing Quality Architecture that builds lasting Relationships.”
 Regarding my greatest personal achievement, it would have to be my family life.
 Married for 30 years and having raised three great children, I can see each of them heading in the right and positive direction

 What do you do to take a break from being a Boss?

 A: Architects never have time to take a break!
 But on occasion, I enjoy heading offshore for a great day of fishing.